danijar/computer-game/ROADMAP.md

 - Two framebuffer creations fail at startup
 - Stencil doesn't work in all cases
 - Out of range chunks aren't freed completely
+- Player can sometimes jump although he isn't on the ground

 Considerations
 --------------